manisha23das/Portfolio/README.md

 Developed standardized brand-level PFE dashboards in Metabase, providing consistent visibility into brand-wise performance and enabling faster, data-driven decision-making.

-Conducted the 2W Bad Debt Experiment, analyzing the removal of trusted payouts in two-wheeler logistics; developed dashboards for underpayment and Guardial metrics, enabling real-time monitoring and contributing to a ~30% reduction in bad debt, saving ₹1-2L/month.

 Built Underpayment Recovery dashboards to track partner and customer wallet transactions, capturing subsequent transactions for recharge and recovery analysis; improved efficiency in monitoring by ~40%.

 Automated PFE Cashback updates, replacing manual Google Sheets with direct table and code integration, ensuring real-time accuracy and eliminating unnecessary manual work.

 Migrated and optimized ETL pipelines from Redshift to Snowflake, converting Python logic into SQL stored procedures to automate workflows and improve performance, scalability, and reliability.

-Maintained India Spot and PFE MIS dashboards, ensuring 99%+ data accuracy for monitoring key metrics and supporting informed decisions.

 # Projects: